 We all seek true happiness in life.
 Where is life to be found?
-Those who are rich are not necessarily happy.
-They who are successful are also not truly happy.
-Even those of us who have beautiful families may feel that something is missing in our lives.
-So not only are the poor, the needy and the sick not happy, but even those who are seemingly doing well in life are not happy as well.
-So where can we find real happiness in this life?
+Those who are rich are not happy.
+They who are successful are also not happy.
+Even those of us who have beautiful families feel that something is missing in our lives.
+So not only the poor, the needy and the sick are not happy but even those who supposedly are doing well in life, possessing all that they need for a luxurious life.
+So, where can we find real happiness in this life?

-St Paul tells us that true life is with Christ, and the life we have is hidden with Christ in God.
-If we seek fullness of life, then we must come to Him who is the Way, the Truth and the Life. (cf Jn 14:6) And when Jesus asked Peter whether he would also leave Him, his reply was, “Lord, to whom can we go?
+St Paul tells us that true life is with Christ and that the life we have is hidden with Christ in God.
+If we seek fullness of life, then we must come to Christ who is the Way, the Truth and the Life. (cf Jn 14:6) And when Jesus asked Peter whether he would also leave Him, his reply was, “Lord, to whom can we go?
 You have the words of eternal life.
 We have come to believe and know that you are the Holy One of God.”
-(Jn 6:68f) So if anyone seeks fullness of life, then he or she must come to Christ.
+(Jn 6:68f) So if anyone seeks to find fullness of life, then he or she must come to Christ.

-For this to be a reality, we “must kill everything in you that belongs only to earthly life: fornication, impurity, guilty passion, evil desires and especially greed, which is the same thing as worshipping a false god.”
+For this to be a reality, we “must kill everything in you that belongs only to earthly life: fornication, impurity, guilty passion, evil desires and especially greed, which is the same thing as worshipping a false god.
 Indeed, desire for worldly things is the cause of many of our woes.
 We desire sensual pleasures, fame, wealth and power.
 In themselves they are earthly and acceptable.
-It is only when these things control our lives and make us see them as ends in themselves that they become idols.
-The truth is that when there is no true love in life, and we allow our passions to take charge of our lives, and when we make use of others for our vested interests, that such passions will lead to greed, envy, pride, gluttony and anger.
+It is when these things start to control our lives and make us see them as ends in themselves that we must evict them from our lives.
+The truth is that when there is no true love in life, we allow our passions to take charge – often making use of others for our vested interests.
+Such passions will lead to greed, envy, pride, gluttony and anger.

 This is what the gospel is suggesting through the beatitudes.
 These beatitudes are about choices.
 Jesus gives us His blueprint for happiness in this world and in the next.
 But the beatitudes are more than His words; it is the encapsulation of His entire life on earth.
 He lived a life of poverty, of total openness to the Spirit in whatever He did.
 By the power of the same Spirit, He was able to stand courageous in the face of His enemies.
 “Happy you who weep now: you shall laugh.
 Happy are you when people hate you, drive you out, abuse you, denounce your name as a criminal, on the account of the Son of Man.
 Rejoice when that day comes and dance for joy, for then your reward will be great in heaven.
 This was the way their ancestors treated the prophets.”
 Jesus has turned the values of the world upside down.

-This is what St Paul is calling us to do.
+This is what St Paul is calling us to.
 He said, “Since you have been brought back to true life with Christ, you must look for the things that are in heaven, where Christ is, sitting at God’s right hand.
 Let your thoughts be on heavenly things, not on the things that are on the earth, because you have died.”
 Yes, we are called to focus on the things of heaven.
 In other words, we are to see the spiritual aspect of our lives.
 To look for the things of heaven is to look for what ultimately lasts in life.
-The things of this earth, even if they are not immoral, are passing and only the means to enjoy the transcendent values of this life.
-In themselves they can only give us pleasure, which is passing.
-But we must seek for what ultimately makes us happy.
+The things of this earth, even if they are not immoral are passing, are only the means to enjoy the transcendent values of this life.
+In themselves they can only give us pleasure which is passing.
+But we must seek for what ultimately makes us happy beyond the things of this life.
 We must seek for values like truth, love and compassion.
 These are the transcendent values of this life and hereafter.

-It is within this context that St Luke speaks about the mission of the Church to restore the dignity of the poor and the hungry.
-St Luke is inviting us to share in the mission of the Church, of giving preferential option to the poor.
-Care for the marginalized and the poor is an obligation of the Church because all are children of God.
+It is in this context that St Luke speaks about the mission of the Church to restore the dignity of the poor and the hungry.
+St Luke was inviting us to share in the mission of the Church by giving preferential option to the poor.
+The care for the marginalized and the poor is an obligation of the Church because all are children of God.
 “How happy are you who are poor: yours is the kingdom of God.
 Happy you who are hungry now: you shall be satisfied.”
 We are also called to reach out to those in sorrow and to suffer injustices on account of their needs.
 By reaching out to them, we share in their joy of trusting in the Lord and being filled with good things.
 Whether we are the givers or the recipients, we give joy to each other by being grateful recipients or generous givers.